LeoS3000/PatternAnalysis-2025/recognition/README.md

 - `Class 5`: Body Outline
 ### Objective

-The goal is to implement and train an “Improved 3D U-Net” to achieve a minimum **Dice Similarity Coefficient (DSC) of 0.7** on the test set for all labels
+The goal is to implement and train an “Improved 3D U-Net” to achieve a minimum **Dice Similarity Coefficient (DSC) of 0.7** on the test set for all labels.

+### Notes on Rangpur
+While tests were run on the cluster, due to unreasably long queing times, colab was used to train the model.

 ## 2. Algorithm: The “Improved 3D U-Net”